careyjames/dns-scout/README.md

 Navigate to the directory containing the whoisns.py script using the cd command.
 Run the script using Python 3: python3 whoisns.py
 When prompted, enter the domain for which you want to fetch the WHOIS and DNS information.
-The script will then display the Registrar, Name Servers, and the relevant DNS records (MX, TXT (SPF), and DMARC if available) for the provided domain.
+The script will then display the Registrar, Name Servers, and the relevant DNS records (MX, ALL TXT (SPF), and DMARC if available) for the provided domain.

 Example:
 ```